 Just as with that old story, only those who follow the Lord fully will receive that land.
 They will receive it, along with the little ones who do not know good from evil.
 It sounds like God created that earthly story as a copy of our spiritual story.

 We need to look at how God does His creation work.
 In the first verses of his gospel John writes, “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things came into being through Him, and apart from Him nothing came into being that has come into being”.
+All things came into being through Him, and apart from Him nothing came into being that has come into being."
+(John 1:1-3)

 A few verses later he tells us how the Word became flesh and dwelt among us.
 Christ was the Word of God from the beginning and He is the creator of all things.
 When we read scriptures that tell us how God spoke the creation into existance we can now see how it happened through Christ, before He became flesh.

-If He has created all things, then nothing is excluded that has been created.
-If Christ’s creation works include rulers and thrones and authorities, then His creation work is still under way and it includes who is in power and over what.
+If Christ’s creation work includes rulers and thrones and authorities, then His creation work is still under way and it includes who is in power and over what.
 It includes every ruler since Adam and it included the Pharaoh that led his army into the sea in pursuit of God’s people.

 When the scriptures speak of the creation works of Christ, we are seeing both the old creation and God’s new creation.
 His first creation was completed in the garden when He created man in the image of God.
 Scripture tells us that work was very good.